 It’s a big decision to refinance your mortgage and to decide the type of refinance to conduct.
 There are numerous types of mortgage refinance options available, including rate-and-term and cash-out refinance.
-The most common rate-and-term strategy involves acquiring a new loan with a different interest rate, loan term, or both, and replacing your current mortgage.
+The most typical, rate-and-term, is taking out a new loan with a different interest rate, loan term, or both, and replacing your existing mortgage.

 Moreover, several mortgage types allow for refinance options, which eliminate the need for an appraisal or thorough underwriting.
 However, your goals determine which refinance option is best for you.
-Furthermore, if you are seeking a reduced rate, a refinance or rate-and-term refinance may be a suitable option.
+Furthermore, a refinance or rate-and-term refinance can be a good option for you if all you are looking for is a reduced rate.

 Types of Mortgage Refinance Options